-Construction Cost Study
+Cost Study Favors Concrete Masonry

 Concrete masonry's attributes are generally recognized: durability, seismic performance, fire resistance, water-damage resistance, thermal mass, sound attenuation, and simultaneously structure and design finish.
 Designers of essential services and education structures have long taken advantage of these benefits, and in a holistic view, understand the cost advantages of concrete masonry as a multi-function material.

-Download the addenda for Los Angeles:
+Download the report for the Los Angeles region: